Skip to main content

 Buying on Margin

 Buying on margin refers to the practice of borrowing money to invest it.
-If you borrow to invest, you hope that the interest earned on their investments will outpace the interest charged on their loan.
+If you borrow to invest, you hope that the interest earned on your investments will outpace the interest charged on your loan.
 In many cases, investors who buy on margin are required to put up their entire portfolio or account balance as collateral.
 That can be a risky move.
 Because of the risky nature of buying on margin, most investors – particularly individuals – should instead use cash to buy stocks and bonds.

 Market Capitalization